Felix Anudike-Uzomah

 Felix Anudike-Uzomah (born January 24, 2002) is an American professional football defensive end for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Kansas State Wildcats, earning Big 12 Defensive Player of the Year honors in 2022.
-He was selected by the Chiefs with the 32nd overall pick in the 2023 NFL draft.
+He was selected by the Chiefs with the 31st overall pick in the first round of the 2023 NFL draft.

 Early life

 Anudike-Uzomah was born on January 24, 2002, in Kansas City, Missouri.
 He attended Lee's Summit High School in Lee's Summit, Missouri.
 He is of Nigerian descent.

 College career

 Anudike-Uzomah finished his freshman season at Kansas State with three tackles and one sack.
 He was named a starter going into his sophomore season.
 Anudike-Uzomah set a school record with four sacks, including two strip sacks, against TCU and was named the National Defensive Player of the Week by the Walter Camp Football Foundation.
 He was originally credited with six sacks, which would have tied the NCAA record, but it was ruled that the two forced fumbles went beyond the line of scrimmage and therefore qualified as rushing attempts.
 Anudike-Uzomah was named the Big 12 Conference's co-Defensive Lineman of the Year and was included on the all-conference team.